jeremyfrazee/starter-academic/content/authors/admin/_index.md

   url: https://msu.edu

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: I am interested in campaigns, data, and strategic communications.

 # Interests to show in About widget
 interests: